This course is designed for all healthcare providers involved in the diagnosis and treatment of patients with neurological disorders.

 Northwestern Medicine Updates in Neurology Symposium

 Breakfast and lunch will be provided.
-Cocktail reception to follow at 4:30 at Simpson Querrey Institute on Northwestern Medicine’s downtown campus.
+Cocktail reception to follow at 4:30pm at Simpson Querrey Institute on Northwestern Medicine’s downtown campus.

 Course description

 This neurology symposium will provide attendees with a comprehensive overview of contemporary, clinically relevant content on the care of patients with neurological disorders.
-We will cover a broad range of topics including neurological manifestations of COVID-19, MS, migraines, epilepsy, neuromuscular disease, dizziness and more.
+We will cover a broad range of topics including neurological manifestations of COVID-19, multiple sclerosis, migraines, epilepsy, neuromuscular disease, dizziness and more.
 Recent advances in the field will be covered and their direct clinical relevance will be highlighted.

 These events are free for Northwestern Medicine faculty and staff, and Northwestern University alumni.
-Email nmcme@nm.org to request your complimentary registration.
+Email jordan.trowbridge@nm.org to request your complimentary registration.
+Please include your name and hospital affiliation.
+Our CME administrator will reply in 1-2 business days.